Active Searches DSG Koya

 • Foster a collaborative, welcoming, and motivational workplace environment; Encourage and promote entrepreneurial thinking among staff, facilitating ownership and participation in setting and achieving LAND's goals.

-• Ensure that LAND has the systems, procedures, and training needed to keep pace with growing volume of projects and clients.
+• Ensure that LAND has the systems, procedures, and training needed to keep pace with growing volume of projects and clients and to drive efficient and effective use of LAND’s human and financial resources.

 • Provide clear, decisive, forward-thinking leadership around all diversity, equity, and inclusion initiatives; Promote use of data to better tailor project, program, outreach and engagement.